Acer Aspire 4820TGAcer Laptop

 Removing the keyboard

 On the other hand, we have to remove the keyboard.
-You can see small pieces of plastics.
+You can see small pieces of plastic.
 They are still going towards the outside to make sure to unlock the keyboard.
 I have marked their position in the picture below.

 Here’s how they look seen up close.

-Warning: when you pull the keyboard towards you do not crush the ribbon cable that connects to the motherboard (you could ruin the keyboard and the motherboard connector).
+Warning: When you pull the keyboard towards you, do not crush the ribbon cable that connects to the motherboard (you could ruin the keyboard and the motherboard connector).

 There are joints to push that I’ve marked in the photos below.